lebgeeks/fluxbb-mods/README.md

 A collection of modifications for [fluxbb](http://fluxbb.org) that I wrote for [LebGeeks](http://lebgeeks.com/).
-You may used them in conjunction with [Daris' patcher](https://github.com/daris/fluxbb-patcher).
+You may use them in conjunction with [Daris' patcher](https://github.com/daris/fluxbb-patcher).

 - Mailchimp integration: allows users to subscribe to your newsletter on sign-up.
 Users are unsubscribed automatically if they are deleted.
 - Registration challenge: A math challenge that visitors need to solve in order to sign up. it was written for a tech community, so the assumption is that the user has basic programming knowledge.